-CYBER1 Group was able to demonstrate strong revenue growth within 2022, whilst finalising the acquisition of Cyber Security South Africa and Cyber Security Africa Distribution coupled with the investment into the Next-Gen Security Operating Centre.
-The revenue increased by 25%, from ξ 37,218k in 2021 to ξ 46,833k in 2022.
+CYBER1 Group was able to demonstrate strong revenue growth within 2023, whilst finalising the acquisition of Cyber Security South Africa and Cyber Security Africa Distribution coupled with the investment into the Next-Gen Security Operating Centre.
+The revenue increased by 13%, from €46,833k in 2022 to €52,905k in 2023.